 Whoa, I wouldn’t take that much credit for sure 🙂 But in a nutshell, here are some of the things that I do (and have done) in order to strengthen both our local, and various communities around the world:

-- I do help personally folks who contact me privately asking for advice on starting a local meetup or a WordCamp, and help them until they get a meeting or two up and running
+- I do help folks who contact me privately asking for advice on starting a local meetup or a WordCamp, and help them until they get a meeting or two up and running.

-- I speak at WordCamps around the world, have co-organized about 10 Contributor days, and helped people and groups of people with their first steps to contributing to WordPress or organizing events
+- Also, I speak at WordCamps around the world, have co-organized about 10 Contributor days, and helped people and groups with their first steps to contributing to WordPress or organizing events.

-- I advice several companies on hiring full-time contributors (or part-time) and give back to WordPress, by submitting free themes, plugins, help with support forums, translations, organize and sponsor events and such
+- I advise several companies on hiring full-time contributors (or part-time) and give back to WordPress, by submitting free themes, plugins, help with support forums, translations, organize and sponsor events and such.

-I guess that’s it – and yet, people usually get inspired just by attending a large WordCamp interacting with everyone there, hearing a few outstanding talks and meeting some WordPress influencers.
+I guess that’s it – and yet, people usually become inspired just by attending a large WordCamp, interacting with others, hearing a few outstanding talks and meeting WordPress influencers.